kaihendry/dabase.com/content/blog/failed-the-SAP-C01.md

 * Even though I've used AWS ECS for years, some questions about the [task roles](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) and [awsvpc](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html) versus `bridge` confused me.
 * Routing <abbr title="with respect to">wrt</abbr> joining two VPCs that share the same private subnet range 10.0.0.1/24
 * Little confused by inter VPC connectivity options.
 Transit?
 Gateway?
+* A lot of weird regional <abbr title="AWS Certificate Manager">ACM<abbr> questions that threw me.
+This is undergoing change I believe at writing to Amazon Trust Services, so the questions will be extra confusing until updated.

 The 3 hour test is pretty gruelling.
-Not looking forward to retaking it in to two weeks, but I need it for my current employers <https://www.corexpert.net/>
+Not looking forward to retaking it in to two weeks on the 2nd of April, but I need it for my employer
-who are AWS partners.
+<https://www.corexpert.net/> who are AWS partners.